Wix your Jimdo in a Squarespace

 I didn't receive the contract ...

 A few weeks later my client and I were at that company's office to get an introduction into what they've build.
 My first thought was: "This isn't Wordpress".
 The sales guy explained: "No, no, we don't use Wordpress here.
 This is much better.
 We've developed our own system which is easier, safer and runs on REAL servers.
 Real Windows servers we manage ourself, no crappy shared Linux boxes".
 I didn't know what to say at this point, as my blood started boiling slightly but I let it pass.
 The system itself was quite OK, but they charged a hefty amount for it.
-Not just for the design though, their monthly CMS, hosting and "maintenance" fees were around a magnitude higher than our my-webspace.at Small package - for a really, really simple website.
+Not just for the design though, their monthly CMS, hosting and "maintenance" fees were more than an order of magnitude higher than our my-webspace.at Small package - for a really, really simple website.

 So the most important lesson is: Whenever someone develops a website for you, make sure that they use an open source CMS and you don't get locked in somewhere.
 When a company brags about how great their in-house developed content management system (that only they can host) is, back away slowly ...